Best in Manufacturing – September 29, 2020

 With mini centers, Amazon Prime members can now order from up to 3 million items marked as “Today by”.
 For example, an order made in early midnight will arrive “overnight by 8 AM”.
 An order made in late midnight to 8 AM will arrive by same day 1 PM.

-What’s more, Amazon’s mini centers will reduce carbon emission with a shorter delivery distance.
-They are expected to lower carbon emissions to follow Amazon’ Climate Pledge to be net zero carbon by 2040.
+What’s more, Amazon’s mini centers will reduce carbon emissions with a shorter delivery distance.
+They are expected to lower carbon emissions to follow Amazon’s Climate Pledge to be net-zero carbon by 2040.